Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 Did I hear you correctly that the projected debt is declining as a percentage of GDP at a record pace?

-We could debate about uh what the projection is, whether you want to go out five years or ten years or or even look at the past three years, but the fa uh the fact of the matter is is that uh our budget deficit uh as a percentage of our GDP is is declining and very dramatically.
+We could debate about what the projection is, whether you want to go out five years or ten years or even look at the past three years.

-Well, if the deficit were declining, and if the percentage of debt related to GDP were declining, we would be in rapid economic growth, and we aren't.
+Well, if the deficit were declining and if the percentage of debt related to GDP were declining, we would be in rapid economic growth, and we aren't.

 We aren't.

-But but let that's ancillary.
+But that's ancillary.

 I want to go back.

-So, how much more should we have spent?
+So how much more should we have spent?

 And where should we have spent it?